-The house of the opera composer Giacomo Puccini is located in the historical centre, Corte S. Lorenzo, 9.
-This was where the composer was born on December 22,1858.
-It is a museum today where you can explore the traces left behind by the great composer, discover the personality, the genius and the passion of the creator of extraordinary operas known throughout the world.
+The house of the opera composer Giacomo Puccini is in the historical centre, Corte S. Lorenzo, 9.
+It is the birthplace place of the composer.
+Today, the place is a museum where visitors can explore the traces left behind by the great composer who created extraordinary operas known throughout the world.

 A tour group was standing in front of the Puccini’s statue.
 We heard some interesting stories related to his childhood.
 The statue is several metres away from his birthplace.
-Next to the statue is a Cafe called “Madama Butterfly”, a good place to have a break.
+Next to the statue is a Cafe called “Madama Butterfly”, which reminded me that sad love story written by the composer.

 A Puccini opera festival takes place between July and August each year.
 You can get related information at the tourist office next to the parking places outside of the walls.

-There are many medieval churches with richly arcaded façades and campaniles.
-Some are as old as the eighth century.
+There are many medieval churches with richly arcaded façades and campaniles, some are as old as the eighth century.
 Religion has always played a big part in local life.
-In the past, Lucca was a main stopover on the Pilgrimage route of Via Francigena.
+In the past, Lucca was the main stopover on the Pilgrimage route of Via Francigena.
 Therefore, plenty of money made its way to the building of churches in great architecture in Lucca.

-It is said there are around 100 churches in Lucca from many important eras, such as the renaissance and gothic, to medieval and Roman.
-Though it is impossible to visit the churches during the stay, you can see some impressive ones in the main tourists sites, for example, San Michele in Foro.
+There are around 100 churches in Lucca from many important eras.
+It is impossible to visit all the churches during a short stay.
+One impressive church is for example, San Michele in Foro.
 Its façade built in the 13th century has a large series of sculptures and inlays.

 Duomo di San Martino is famous for its tall columnar arcades and the fine campanile.
 Next to the cathedral is a beautiful bell tower.
 I can even see it from the walls.